syosan/letslink/LetslinkAndroidInstallationGuidance.md

-> Note: Letslink also named Link, Midea Group internal has provided the official download page of the app.
-Users can download Letslink through the official page, please check and make sure the ***midea.com\*** domain name.
+> Note: Letslink also named Link, Letslink Development Team has provided the official download page of the app.
+Users can download Letslink through the github page, please check and make sure the **letslink.git** repository .
 >

 ## Download& Installation guidance